rhiot/rhiot/docs/readme.md

     docker run --net=host rhiot/deploy-gateway -Pfoo=bar -Pbar=qux

-If you would like to use different SSH credentials then default (username `pi`, password `raspberry`), then pass the `--username` and `--password` options to the deployer:
+If you would like to use different SSH credentials than default (username `pi`, password `raspberry`), then pass the `--username` and `--password` options to the deployer:

     docker run --net=host rhiot/deploy-gateway --username=john --password=secret